House Tour: An Eclectic and Colourful 4-Bed Terrace

 The table was a key piece in making this room function.
 With three children, the owner needed seating space.
 We specified a custom hand-built table from Konk Furniture with extensions to accommodate friends and family too.
 The design detail we particularly love is the oak live edge that just makes this table the centrepiece of the room without overwhelming the space.

 The house had recently been 'gutted out' and as with many older properties, we had to work around quirks such as the stairs protruding into the space.
 Negotiating the 'leftovers' from previous owners or developers can be frustrating - should I rebuild and start over? is a question we often get asked.
-It's a personal choice and we usually advise to weight in the pain versus gain.
+It's a personal choice and we usually advise weighting the pain versus gain.
 Is rebuilding going to cause you more hassle?
 Will it be worth the money?
 Would it uncover more issues?
 At the same time, if there's a detail you cannot put out of your mind and that will annoy you every time you walk into the space, it might be worth rebuilding.
 As we said, it is personal and part of the many decisions that we would address during our design process.

 Ground Floor Reception Room